-With mountains and hundreds of beautiful lakes, the Laurentians, also known as les Laurentides, offer superb fishing, golfing, wonderful fall foliage, cool summer nights and gorgeous mountain scenery.
+With mountains and hundreds of beautiful lakes, les Laurentides, also known as the Laurentians, begin 130 mi/210 km west of Quebec City.
+They offer superb fishing, golfing, wonderful fall foliage, cool summer nights and gorgeous mountain scenery.

 Visitors go to this region primarily to enjoy the French Canadian villages, which have charming accommodations and outstanding regional cuisine.
 Located north of Montreal, The Laurentians are also one of Quebec's prime ski areas.
 Though the resorts and mountains are small (by Rocky Mountain standards), the plentitude of amenities draws thousands of skiers yearly.